-We identify forward-looking statements in this Form 8-K (and will identify forward-looking statements in any amendments to this Form 8-K) by using words or phrases such as "anticipate," "believe," "estimate," "expect," "intend," "may be," "objective," "plan," "predict," "project" and "will be" and similar words or phrases, or the negative thereof.
+This Form 8-K contains forward-looking statements within the meaning of Section 27A of the Securities Act and Section 21E of the Securities Exchange Act.
+Such statements include statements regarding Host Marriott's expectations, hopes or intentions regarding the future, including Host Marriott's strategy, competition, financing, indebtedness, revenues, operators, regulations and compliance with applicable laws.
+Host Marriott identifies forward-looking statements in this Form 8-K by using words or phrases such as "anticipate", "believe", "estimate", "expect", "intend", "may be", "objective", "plan", "predict", "project", and "will be" and similar words or phrases, or the negative thereof.

-These forward-looking statements are subject to numerous assumptions, risks and uncertainties.
-Factors which may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by us in those statements include, among others, the following:
+Forward-looking statements are subject to numerous assumptions, risks and uncertainties.
+Factors which may cause Host Marriott's actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by Host Marriott in those statements include, among others, the following:

-- o national and local economic and business conditions that will affect, among other things, demand for products and services at our hotels and other properties, the level of room rates and occupancy that can be achieved by such properties and the availability and terms of financing - o our ability to maintain the properties in a first-class manner, including meeting capital expenditure requirements - o our ability to compete effectively in areas such as access, location, quality of accommodations and room rate structures - o our degree of leverage, which may affect our ability to obtain financing in the future or maintain compliance with current debt covenants - o our ability to acquire or develop additional properties and the risk that potential acquisitions or developments may not perform in accordance with expectations - o changes in travel patterns, taxes and government regulations which influence or determine wages, prices, construction procedures and costs - o government approvals, actions and initiatives, including the need for compliance with environmental and safety requirements, and changes in laws and regulations or the interpretation thereof and - o our ability to satisfy complex rules (i) in order for us to qualify as a REIT for federal income tax purposes, (ii) in order for Host Marriott, L.P. to qualify as a partnership for federal income tax purposes and (iii) in order for our "taxable REIT subsidiaries" to qualify as "taxable REIT subsidiaries" for federal income tax purposes, and our ability to operate effectively within the limitations imposed by these rules.
+- national and local economic and business conditions, including the effect of the terrorist attacks of September 11, 2001 on travel, that will affect, among other things, demand for products and services at Host Marriott's hotels, the level of room rates and occupancy that can be achieved by such properties and the availability and terms of financing and our liquidity; - Host Marriott's ability to restructure or refinance its existing bank credit facility in order to maintain operating flexibility and liquidity; - Host Marriott's ability to maintain the properties in a first-class manner, including meeting capital expenditure requirements; - Host Marriott's ability to compete effectively in areas such as access, location, quality of accommodations and room rate structures; - o Host Marriott's degree of leverage which may affect its ability to obtain financing in the future; - o Host Marriott's degree of compliance with current debt covenants; - Host Marriott's ability to acquire or develop additional properties and the risk that potential acquisitions or developments may not perform in accordance with expectations; - changes in travel patterns, taxes and government regulations which influence or determine wages, prices, construction procedures and costs; - o government approvals, actions and initiatives, including the need for compliance with environmental and safety requirements, and changes in laws and regulations or the interpretation thereof;

+- o the effects of tax legislative action, including specified provisions of the Ticket to Work and Work Incentives Improvement Act of 1999 relating to REITs (which provisions are referred to as the "REIT Modernization Act"); - O Host Marriott's ability to satisfy complex rules in order for it to qualify as a REIT for federal income tax purposes, the Operating Partnership's ability to satisfy the rules in order for it to qualify as a partnership for federal income tax purposes, and the ability of certain of Host Marriott's subsidiaries to qualify as taxable REIT subsidiaries for federal income tax purposes, and Host Marriott's ability and the ability of its subsidiaries to operate effectively within the limitations imposed by these rules; and - o other factors discussed under the heading "Risk Factors" in Host Marriott's other filings with the Securities and Exchange Commission.